 • 80% of these young people said that completing the course increased their confidence around managing a tenancy

 • 100% of these young people are successfully managing their tenancies.

-• Average length of tenancy is 10 months.
+• Average length of tenancy is 10 months and continuing (to date)

 • Feedback from young people shows that the course particularly helped them with managing relationships with neighbours, budgeting and managing benefits.

 The team will continue to promote the course and monitor the impact on tenancy sustainment.